discourse/discourse-slack-official/README.md

 ## Configuration

 To set up this slack integration, you'll need to create a new slash command and an incoming webhook.
-You'll use the slash command to subscribe to notifications; Discourse will then send the notifcations using the webhook.
+You'll use the slash command to subscribe to notifications; Discourse will then send the notifications using the webhook.

 1. Go to `https://<your-team>.slack.com/apps/new/A0F82E8CA-slash-commands` to create a new outgoing command.\*